-Everyone talks about “engagement” in training — but what does it really mean?
-For me, real engagement means earned attention.
+Everyone talks about training engagement — but what does it really mean?

 This article introduces our Craft of Training & Speaking Series — tools and techniques for anyone who teaches, facilitates, or speaks, to move people to think and act.